Current students are encouraged to discuss applying for the awards listed below with their Tutor.

 The fund is mainly for conference travel, research travel to archives etc. Allowing for Covid restrictions on travel, you can apply to the Boak Fund for wider research expenses: for example, to get archival material scanned, for recording equipment, or other equipment to help you do your research remotely.
 You can also apply for help with online conference expenses if the conference is important for your academic development and/or if you are giving a paper.

 Typically, awards range from £1,000 to £2,000, and lower awards are also made.
 Online conference attendance costs are usually significantly lower, with cheaper registration fees (and accommodation and travel costs are not needed).
 Awards are competitive and hence offered on a selective case-by-case basis regarding academic merit and research potential.

 The Boak Fund does not normally fund coursework materials, and it is not intended to cover things your department would normally cover, or for which funding is available to you through other mechanisms such as RTSG.

 The maximum award is £2,000 per student each year, but most individual awards will be smaller.
 There is no lower limit.

 Academic year 2022-23: Two deadlines in each Term.
 Provisionally: 2nd October, 8th November, 15th January, 28th February, 25th April, 4th June.

 A decision is expected within three weeks of each deadline.

 If you have a research expense that you think might be eligible, please discuss it with your Tutor before making an application.

-Research awards of £100 are available to students in their first year of graduate study, and £250 to those in their second and third years, towards conference and computer expenses or for the purchase of books.
+Research awards of £100 are available for students doing a one-year course, and to PhD students in their first year of doctoral study.
+PhD students can apply for a further £250 in both their second and third years, up to a total of maximum £600 for a PhD course.
+These awards are intended to help with conference and computer expenses or for the purchase of books.